-- In NLP research, a tension between building a lot of linguistic insights into models vs. learning almost purely from the data/emphasizing scale. - Current research on neural networks tries to bypass handdesigned features/intermediate representations as much as possible. - As of 2023, with massive training data and compute, systems like GPT can produce highly fluent and linguistically coherent text.
+- In designing models/systems, tradeoff of domain expertise (e.g. linguistic structure) vs. scale. - As of 2024, with massive training data and compute, systems like GPT-4 can produce highly fluent and linguistically coherent text.
 But not always factually coherent/correct, and subject to bias. - We still don't quite know how to capture "deep" understanding.